VNatoolo/Azure-VM-setup-Guide/README.md

 # Azure-VM-setup-Guide
 Steps to Create a Virtual Machine in Azure

-- This simple guide walks you through creating a Virtual Machine (VM) in Azure step by step.
+- This simple guide walks you through creating a Windows Virtual Machine (VM) in Azure step by step.
 You'll learn how to set up a VM, choose the right settings, configure login details, and manage it efficiently using the Azure Portal.
 Perfect for beginners looking to quickly deploy and use a VM in the cloud!

 ## Step 1: Sign Up for Azure
 - Go to the Azure Portal